rzn-example-classroom/tutorial/README.md

 ### Assignment Submissions
 - **There is no "submit button" in GitHub Classroom.** Assignments will appear as "submitted" to the instructor or TAs once a commit has been pushed to the repository.
 	- Thus, instructors and TAs should be careful to avoid prematurely grading a student's work.
 Waiting until the deadline has passed is the best way to do so.
-Otherwise, ask students to specify in their last commit that this is the final version, but this is not recommended.
+	- Alternatively, you can ask students to specify in their last commit that this is the final version of their assignment.
+		- This may be useful especially in cases where no assignment deadline is set.
 	- Note that the commit does not have to be from the owner of the repository - any admin or member with access to the student's repository (which should only be the student, unless it is a group project) can push a commit and "submit" the assignment.

 ### Grading Assignments